 You cannot prevent users from creating or executing LDAP queries on the network, but you can certainly make it more difficult.
 One way is to ensure users do not have Local Admin rights to their systems.
 StealthAUDIT has great reporting in order to audit Local Admin rights and membership changes as well.
 The great thing about how StealthAUDIT collects this data is that it is all agentless!
 Our platform can even discover all of the endpoints on the network for you as well in order to make sure you are always covered in monitoring privileged accounts on all systems in the environment.

 On top of that, implementing monitoring for strange or suspicious LDAP queries can help you detect an attacker who is just getting started.
 Modern SIEM technologies have improved their ability to scale to collect, index and report on terabytes of any machine-generated data; however, SIEMs are only as good as the information they receive.
 StealthDEFEND provides the monitoring of LDAP reconnaissance threats by leveraging our agent for LDAP monitoring and being smart about suspicious queries.
 Built into the DEFEND platform are threats and alerts that know about these suspicious queries against the network and ones that return an abnormal amount of objects.
 The product can also detect when users are using a tool like Bloodhound to map out attack paths on the network.

-If you have not tried our StealthAUDIT for Windows or our StealthDEFEND for File Systems products, I strongly suggest you give it a try!
+If you have not tried our StealthAUDIT for Windows or our StealthDEFEND for Active Directory products, I strongly suggest you give it a try!
 We have solutions here at STEALTHbits to help mitigate controls for LDAP Reconnaissance and the start of an attacker’s path to compromising assets.

 Check out the video tutorial of LDAP Reconnaissance on our attack site here: https://attack.stealthbits.com/ldap-reconnaissance-active-directory